หมายเหตุ

 The plugin registration tool provides a custom API designer.
 More information: Create a custom API using the plug-in registration tool

-You may have requirements to create a client application which will allow creation of custom APIs outside of the designer.
+You might have requirements to create a client application that allows creation of custom APIs outside of the designer.
 Because the data for custom APIs is stored in tables, you can create them using code.
 More information: Create a custom API with code.

-Your ALM process may be better served by creating custom APIs by editing solution files.
+Your ALM process might be better served by creating custom APIs by editing solution files.
 More information: Create a custom API with solution files.

 See also